 Lastly, the plaintiff argued that the defendants should not be granted summary judgment because Georgia courts had previously allowed "an injured victim to recover [when] a person voluntarily undertakes to restrain a dog and fails to do so, causing injury."
 The court found that argument distinguishable because in the cases in which recovery was allowed, it was when the owner had agreed to restrain a dog but then failed to do so, which ultimately resulted in an injury.

 Here, however, although there was evidence that the plaintiff stated she did not want the child alone with the dog, the court found no evidence that the plaintiff asked the defendants to restrain her dog or that the defendants had promised to do so.

 Thus, the court found that the plaintiff did not provide evidence that the dog had ever attempted to bite or had actually bitten anyone before, nor that the dog had a tendency to attack people, nor that the owners had other knowledge as to the dog's temperament that would have put them on notice that she might bite someone.
 Thus, the court ruled that the trial court erred in denying the motion for summary judgment, and it reversed the decision.

 People who have been injured should always deeply consider seeking the aid of experienced counsel.
-The Atlanta negligence attorneys at the Simon Law Firm have particularized experience with dog bite cases, and they are prepared to answer the questions you may have about a possible claim.
+The Atlanta negligence attorneys at Christopher Simon Attorney at Law have particularized experience with dog bite cases, and they are prepared to answer the questions you may have about a possible claim.
 Feel free to contact us if you are interested in a free case consultation.